Set Up the Right Student Banking Accounts

 Understand that the bank is going to check your credit before they agree to open an account for you.
 Why?

 Because they don’t want to give checking accounts to people who write checks when they don’t have money to cover them.
-If you have outstanding debts, make sure you settle them before you try to open a checking account.
+You should also check your credit score before you try to open an account to avoid nasty surprises.

 Understand the minimum.